simopt-admin/simopt/README.md

 ### Adding **problem-solver pair**s
 This section explains how to add **problem-solver pair**s to the queue.

-#### Loading a **problem-solver pair** from a File
+#### Loading a **problem-solver pair** from a file
 1. In the top left corner, click "Load File".
-Your file system will pop up, and you can navigate to an appropriate \*.pickle file to select.
-(The GUI will throw an error if the selected file is not a \*.pickle file.
+Your file system will pop up, and you can navigate to and select an appropriate \*.pickle file.
+(The GUI will throw an error if the selected file is not a \*.pickle file.)
-2. Once a **problem-solver pair** object is loaded, it will be added to the Queue of **problem-solver pair**s.
+2. Once a **problem-solver pair** object is loaded, it will be added to the "Queue of **problem-solver pair**s".
 3. The Run and Post-Process buttons will be updated to accurately reflect whether the **problem-solver pair** has already been run and/or post-processed.

 #### Creating a **problem-solver pair**